 The Office for Zero Emission Vehicles (OZEV) has recently announced £20 million for the On-Street Residential Charge Point Scheme (ORCS) for the 2021-22 financial year.
 The scheme offers Local Authorities support to part fund (75%) the capital costs relating to the procurement and installation of on-street EV charge point infrastructure and an associated dedicated parking bay (where required) while the remaining 25% must be secured from other sources.
-ORCS will provide up to £6,500 per charge point installation, or up to £7,500 per charge point in exceptional circumstances.
+ORCS will provide up to £7,500 per charge point installation, or up to £13,000 in exceptional circumstances.